chandan-prusty/Delta-Demo-2.0/README.md

 # Delta-Demo-2.0
-This is a demo for Git &amp; Github class and many more
+This is a demo for Git &amp; Github class and many more.